assistify/outlook-plugin/README.md

 ![Upload From Url](/documentation/uploadFromUrl.png)

-After you installed the Plugin a new icon should appear in your Email window
+After you installed the Plugin a new icon should appear in your Outlook for Windows / Mac / Desktop

 ## How to use the Plugin